-Injection drug users (IDUs) continue to be at risk for HIV and hepatitis C (HCV) infection in California.
-Sharing of contaminated injection equipment is linked to 18 percent of all reported AIDS cases in the state, and to the majority of new cases of HCV.
+People who inject drugs continue to be at risk for HIV and hepatitis c (HCV) infection in California.
+Injection drug use is a risk factor linked to 16.4 percent of all living HIV/AIDS cases in the state, and to the majority of new cases of HCV.
 Research indicates that access to sterile syringes is associated with lower frequency of sharing and reduced risk of infection.

 Office of AIDS Home